gfc-collective/gfc-concurrent/README.md

 As a result this may delay onComplete notifications for other interested parties and thus should only be used in cases where a small piece of code needs to be executed.

-### com.gilt.gfc.concurrent.ExecutorService / ScheduledExecutorService / AsyncScheduledExecutorService
+### org.gfccollective.concurrent.ExecutorService / ScheduledExecutorService / AsyncScheduledExecutorService

 These are scala adaptations and enhancements of `java.util.concurrent.ExecutorService` and `java.util.concurrent.ScheduledExecutorService`.
 Besides offering functions to execute and schedule the execution of scala functions, the `AsyncScheduledExecutorService`